Saatwik-ss/DashLab-assignment/DaSH-Lab-Induction-Assignment-2025/part1_matrix_multiplication/REPORT.md

 - Threads first load a T×T chunk of A and a T×T chunk of B into shared memory.
 - Each thread then performs partial multiplication and accumulation on these tiles.
 - After processing all tiles along the shared dimension (N), each thread writes its final computed value to the global memory.
+Also used a fill function to populate the matrices rather than doing them in the main.

 Thread indexing remains similar as:
 row = blockIdx.y × TILE + threadIdx.y